pfheatwole/thesis/meta/discussion.rst

   field "current state" as capturing all previous wind field information, I can see an argument for it satisfying the Markov assumption.
 Not sure how you'd use it with a particle smoother though.

+* I have a complaint that the hotpots from "Paraglider Thermal Maps" largely boil down to "fly along the ridge", but in hindsight that shouldn't be surprising since **that algorithm explicitly fits the trigger points to ridges**.

 Wind field regression